Foundation / Corporation

 Grants range in size from $100 to $10,000.

-Grants are made on a one-time basis, are non-renewable.
+Grants are made on a one-time basis and are non-renewable.

 Grants are typically made only to nonprofit organizations with tax-exempt status under section 501(c)(3) of the Internal Revenue Service code, or who have a sponsoring agency with this status.